genomic-medicine-sweden/Twist_Solid/docs/run_on_restricted_system_env.md

-Some system doesn't allow access to internet making it impossible to have a pipeline that are dependent on resource from hosted on web, like docker hub and github.
+Some system doesn't allow access to internet making it impossible to have a pipeline that are dependent on resource hosted on web, like docker hub and github.
 This is solved by packing the pipeline and all
 dependencies:

 1. Pipeline code and environment